Skip to main content

 • If a directory or a non-.json path is provided, a file is written inside with the base name: "{suite}__{model}__{mode}__runs{num_runs}.json", where suite is the test function name and model is a sanitized slug.

-• The summary includes: suite, model, agg_score, num_runs, rows, optional 95% CI (agg_ci_low, agg_ci_high) when aggregation_method="mean", and a timestamp.
+• The summary includes: suite, model, agg_score, num_runs, rows, and a timestamp.
+When aggregation_method is "mean", it also includes standard_error and 95% CI (agg_ci_low, agg_ci_high).

 Retries and failure policy